 Evidently, a story can put your whole brain to work.
 And yet, it gets better.

 There is something extraordinary happening during the narration of a story, something that helps the brains of the narrator and the listener to synchronize.

-Uri Hasson, Associate Professor of Psychology at Princeton University, suggests that:
+Uri Hasson, Associate Professor of Psychology at Princeton University, in one of his papers, states:

 So, anything you have experienced, you can help others experience the same thing, or at least activate the same brain areas in them that were activated during your experience.